-We are available to provide department-wide training for faculty, staff, and graduate assistants on specific resources.
-We also provide individual consultations on:
+Research and Instruction faculty librarians are available to provide department-wide or one-on-one training for faculty, staff, and graduate assistants on specific resources or information literacy approaches.
+Topics include:

 Research Workshops are also available in the form of recurring seminars and online presentations.